 - Respona – a comprehensive tool for quality link building, digital PR for highly personalized pitches and press coverage, and content promotion, connecting you to bloggers and influencers in your industry.

 - PitchBox – With this tool, you can avoid the finer details that typically slow down a blogger outreach program.
 Instead, you’re able to focus your time and energy on creating connections and discussing partnerships with the top influencers in your niche.

 Effective outreach marketing is all about creating relationships and dealing with people.
-That goes way beyond having your link on authority page.
+That goes way beyond having your link on authority pages.
 Although linking is extremely important and the ideal result from your outreach marketing, you can’t ignore the power of providing value and the two-way relationship.

 To successfully implement the tips above, let outreach marketing become your regular practice and stay consistent while you’re at it.
 Never get discouraged if someone refuses to include your link.
-Just know that by fostering relationships and with continuous improvement, it will pay off in the long run.
+Just know that through fostering relationships and with continuous improvement, it will pay off in the long run.